We spent Christmas in Tennessee this year at my parent’s home near Chattanooga and it was so lovely there.

 This was amazing because just a half-mile down the road there was no snow to be found.

-The higher up you went, the colder it got and the snow began to appear.
+The higher up you went, the colder it got, and the snow appeared.

 Every one of us in the car (6 of us) all oohed and ahhed.